 Treatment programs for Ritalin abuse are highly personalized.
 If you started using Ritalin at a young age, you may find it much tougher to stop using the medication.
 You’ll have spent much of your life dependent on the drug.

 Any successful program for Ritalin addiction will focus on the thought processes and behaviors underpinning abuse.
-Are you using the stimulant recreationally, or do you use Ritalin in an attempt to excel, whether academically, in the workplace, or on the track?
+Are you using the stimulant recreationally, or do you use Ritalin in an attempt to excel, whether academically or in the workplace?

 You could consider Strattera, an alternative and non-addictive ADHD medication.

 A combination of non-addicting drugs and psychotherapy can effectively mitigate ADHD in many patients.

 Getting over any addiction is tough.
 Ritalin is no exception.
 The thing is, using this drug repeatedly will inevitably lead to physical dependence along with unpleasant withdrawal symptoms if you try to quit.
 These symptoms can be better managed if you follow a proper treatment program.

 Even if you manage to successfully detox from Ritalin, though, this is only the first step on your road to recovery.
 Here at District Recovery, we’re here to help you every step of the way.
 So put the Ritalin down and call us instead at 844.287.8506 and we’ll help you get back on track.